toniogn/fleet_operator/README.md

 ## Installation

-Start a terminal and switch to your local repositories folder Clone the repository with `git clone https://github.com/toniogn/fleet_operator.git`.
+- Start a terminal and switch to your local repositories folder
+- Clone the repository with `git clone https://github.com/toniogn/fleet_operator.git`.
-Create a dedicated virtual environment with `–m venv your_venv_name`.
+- Create a dedicated virtual environment with `–m venv your_venv_name`.
-Activate it with `your_venv_name/Scripts/activate`.
+- Activate it with `your_venv_name/Scripts/activate`.
-Install dependencies with `pip install –r requirements.txt`.
+- Install dependencies with `pip install –r requirements.txt`.

 ## Repository content

+The repository is organized as follows :
 ```
 -> scripts: contains useful scripts
 -----> generate_fleet_json.py: generate resources data